Universality of Effective Central Charge in Interface CFTs: Beyond Vacuum State

 \subsection{Setup (iii'')}

 In the high-temperature limit, the factorization still holds for the setup (iii'').
 We can obtain the entanglement entropy as

+where $t_*=\fr{2c_1}{c_1+c_{\text{eff}}}$.
 This is the generalized version of the formula (\ref{eq:conj}) that we expected.
 We can again understand this result from the quasiparticle picture.
 In the case (iii''), we have two types of EPR pairs: one is the pair across the interface and the other is the pair in CFT${}_1$ (see Figure \ref{fig:epr2}).
 This mixing leads to the coefficient $ \pa{c_{\text{eff}}+c_1}/6 $ of the entanglement entropy.
+On the other hand, the entanglement entropy is saturated by the fully transmissive EPR pairs in the late time.
+Therefore, the coefficient is replaced by $c_1/3$.